akgarg0472/urlshortener-profileservice/README.md

 ### application.yml

-This file contains general configurations related to the Spring Boot application, Eureka, and server settings.
+This file contains general configurations related to the Spring Boot application, Consul, and server settings.

 ```yml
 spring: